SamuelBlum/Options-Trading-Stocks/README.md

 Here are some ideas on how it can be improved using other Electron APIs.

-- Double-click commodity to open directly on https://stooq.com
+- Double-click commodity to open directly
 - Refresh automatically on an interval.
-- Add the price of platinum (`PL=F`) to the app.
 - Export prices to a `.csv` file.
 - Show percentage change in price.
-- Show notifications when prices go above/below certain amounts.
+- Show notifications through SNS when prices go above/below certain amounts.